Michael Toglia

-Michael Anthony Toglia (born August 16, 1998) is an American professional baseball first baseman and outfielder for the Colorado Rockies of Major League Baseball (MLB).
+Michael Anthony Toglia (TOH-lee-uh; born August 16, 1998) is an American professional baseball first baseman and outfielder for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.
 Toglia played three years of college baseball at UCLA.
 He was selected by the Rockies in the first round of the 2019 MLB draft.
 He played in their minor league system for three years before making his MLB debut in 2022.

 Amateur career

 Toglia attended Gig Harbor High School in Gig Harbor, Washington.
 As a senior in 2016, he hit .316 with four home runs and 21 RBIs along with pitching to a 1.00 ERA in 42 innings.

 After his senior year, he was drafted by the Colorado Rockies in the 35th round of the 2016 Major League Baseball draft.
-However, he did not sign and instead chose to fulfill his commitment to attend the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.
+However, he did not sign and instead chose to attend the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.

-During the summer, he played in the West Coast League (WCL) for the Wenatchee AppleSox and was named the league's most valuable player as well as to the All-WCL team after he batted .306 with seven home runs and 40 RBIs.
+During the summer before college, he played in the West Coast League (WCL) for the Wenatchee AppleSox and was named the league's most valuable player as well as to the All-WCL team after he batted .306 with seven home runs and 40 RBIs.

 In 2017, as a freshman at UCLA, Toglia hit .261 with eight home runs and 33 RBIs in 56 games.
 He received All-Pac-12 Honorable Mention and was named a Freshman All-American by Collegiate Baseball.
 After the 2017 season, he played collegiate summer baseball in the Cape Cod Baseball League for the Cotuit Kettleers, where he batted .248 with six home runs and 25 RBIs in 37 games.

 As a sophomore in 2018, Toglia started all 59 of UCLA's games, slashing .336/.449/.588 with 11 home runs and 58 RBIs, and was named to the All-Pac-12 First Team.
-Following that year, he returned to the Cape Cod League with the Kettleers, batting .220 with eight home runs and 24 RBIs in 38 games.
+He then returned to Kettleers, batting .220 with eight home runs and 24 RBIs in 38 games.
 Prior to the 2019 season, Toglia was named a preseason All-American by Collegiate Baseball.